Carbon-Opus/carbon-coin/README.md

     3. All ETH reserves and the newly minted tokens are used to create a new liquidity pool on a designated DEX (e.g., Somnia Exchange).
     4. The LP (Liquidity Provider) tokens are transferred to the original creator of the coin.
 -   **Post-Graduation**: All future trading occurs on the DEX.

+### `CarbonOpus.sol` (The Music NFT Marketplace)

+This ERC-1155 contract allows artists to mint and sell their music as NFTs.

+-   **Purpose**:
+    -   Enables artists to mint their music, setting a price and a referral percentage.
+    -   Allows users to purchase these music NFTs, with editions being created upon purchase.
+    -   Automatically handles royalty distribution from sales to the artist, a referrer (if applicable), and the protocol treasury.
+-   **Key Functions**:
+    -   `mintMusic(receiver, price, referralPct)`: For artists to create a new song NFT.
+    -   `purchaseMusic(receiver, tokenId, referrer)`: For users to buy an edition of a song.
+    -   `claimRewards(receiver)`: For artists and referrers to withdraw their earnings.

 ---